 Thickly padded foam rollers keep your ankles secure and comfortable, while there’s an equally thick cushion for your calves.
 At no point during the exercise will you feel this on your legs.

 While the machine is rated for 250 lbs., there are customers who weigh 300 lbs. and have used this without any problems whatsoever.

 Also, the design is such that irrespective of your height, you will never find the movement off balance.
 It provides you ample distance for a deep squat without straining your glutes or lower back.

 It does not slip around either when you work out.
 However, if you are a really heavy user and would like to do a weighted version of the squat, we recommend that you bolt this down.

 Overall, we couldn’t be more impressed with the quality of this sissy squat machine from Element fitness.
-It is certainly one of the best ones that you can buy.
+It is without a doubt the best one that you can buy.

 2. CFF Pro Series Sissy Squat Machine

 - Multipurpose machine with Glute Ham Developer and sissy squat